N02734910/ELSpring2015/images/Readme.md

 Images Directory.
-All your images should go here.
+All my (N02734910) images will be placed here.
-Images must be names so that they are self-explantory, as much as possible.
+The names of the images are self-explantory.